Virtual classroom visits for students

 Please contact firstname.lastname@example.org with any questions.

 Mackenzie Coston is a Research Associate in the Allen Institute for Cell Science.
 She helps run the automated cell culture platform, running a robot that takes care of cells.
-She also woorks in microscopy, taking high-magnification fluorescent images of our gene-edited, which help visualize the structures within these cells.
+She also works in microscopy, taking high-magnification fluorescent images of our gene-edited cells, which help visualize the structures within these cells.
 Mackenzie has been at the Allen Institute since 2019 and is from Bellingham, WA.

 Jeremy Miller, PhD

 Jeremy Miller is a Senior Scientist in the Allen Institute for Brain Science.
-Jeremy works on several projects related to the publicly available Allen Cell Types Database, with the goal of identifying and characterizing cell types in the brain based on their properties.
+Jeremy works on several projects related to the publicly available Allen Cell Types Database, with the goal of identifying and characterizing cell types in the brain based on their properties, such as this rare type of neuron he helped characterize.
 With other scientists, he is working on 1, naming these cell types, 2, understanding how different properties of cells relate to one another, and 3, learning how features of these cell types change with disease.
 Jeremy has been at the Allen Institute since 2011 and is from Maryland.

 Jamie Sherman, PhD

 Jamie Sherman is an Engineer for Modeling and Theory in the Allen Institute for Cell Science.
 He creates open source software related to accessing and analyzing images of human cells like those in the 3D Cell Viewer.
 He also contributes to mathematical data analysis and research on phase transitions in the nucleolus.
-Jamie has been at the Allen Institute since 2018 and is from Connecticut and Austria.
+Jamie has been at the Allen Institute since 2018 and is from Connecticut.

 Greg Szeto, PhD